 Busy mornings, long commutes, and getting the kids off to school with their own preferences for breakfast is a difficult task.
 Time is often short but making breakfast a well-established habit can make a difference in your overall health and diabetes management.

-As a diabetes educator and registered dietitian, I often see a pattern of skipped breakfast followed by erratic eating and hard to control nighttime snacking which can wreak havoc with blood sugar and weight management.
+As a diabetes educator and registered dietitian, I often see a pattern of skipped breakfast followed by erratic eating and hard to control nighttime snacking which can wreak havoc with blood sugar and weight/obesity management.

 Even on a busy morning, there are ways to fit in a nutritious meal.
 Here are some ideas to get you and your family off to a healthy start and tune up your overall health: